JolomonSon/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-the mkdir creates a directory in any specified location by default current directory
+the rm -rf removes/deletes the specified folder or directory